zavocc/JakeyBot/docs/TOOLS.md

 >
 > Syntax and the structure of this code are subject to change.
 >
-> in the future, we can think of ways to simplify these process (e.g. JSON or YAML based registration)
+> in the future, we can think of ways to simplify these process
 >
-> Due to the complexity of this documentation, use this as a guide than a step-by-step tutorial.
+> this documentation contains the concepts of registering tools, use this as a guide than a step-by-step tutorial.

 When forking or creating a PR to add and integrate your function or tool, you must follow the guidelines how to add your tools

 Files involved:
-- `core/ai/tools.py`
 - `data/tools.yaml`
 - `tools/*.py`